camlyall/camlyall.github.io/README.md

 # camlyall's GitHub.io Pages

-## Welcome to my notes
+## Welcome Web Surfer!

-Hi!.
-I'm camlyall, have you tried turning it off and on again?
+I'm camlyall, creator of this here site.
+Before you go any further, have you tried turning it off and on again?
+No, seriously...

 Welcome to my notes.
 Hopefully they can be of some use to you.
 Here, I will store various notes and instructions that I use regularly.
 By the time you are seeing this they are likely out of date.
 I take no reponsiblility if these instructions make things worse 😁.
 Good luck.

 ### A quote from my favourite movie
 *"Our deepest fear is not that we are inadequate,